Pipeline raises $2M to teach gamers how to stream for a living

 Ellis was a working-class teen on track to go through college as a computer scientist when he suffered a life-changing event.
 His father died of cancer.
 Realizing that life is short, Ellis decided to drop out of school and become a professional gamer.

 He excelled at League of Legends, and it was his ticket to leave his native Scotland and see the world.
-Ellis became one of the best League of Legends players in the world, competing for 4.5 years in over 40 countries.
+Ellis became one of the best League of Legends players, competing for 4.5 years in over 40 countries.
 His team placed third in the LCS World Championships.

 “I was fortunate to be there at the beginning of that,” Ellis said.
 “It was absolutely wild.
 I was a small-town kid from Scotland.
 I’d barely ever traveled.
 And suddenly, I became this pro player and one of the biggest games in the world.
 And my life changed.
 Like it was like night and day.
 I traveled over 40 countries.”